MelihY9151/github-tutorial/README.md

 ---
 ## Rolling Back Changes

-Undo edit- `git reset HEAD _Name_` This will delet any unsaved edits that were done since last commit.
+Undo edit- `git reset HEAD _Name_` This will delete any unsaved edits that were done since last commit.

 Undo add- `Run git reset _Name_ ` This will unstage all files that have been staged.

 Undo commit- `git reset HEAD` This will revert the most recent commit.

-Undo push- `git push origin --delete _Name_` This will delet the push.
+Undo push- `git push origin --delete _Name_` This will delete the push.